 “When I go to heaven,” Zusya said, “I will not be asked why weren’t you like Moses, or why weren’t you like Abraham.
 They will ask, why weren’t you like Zusya?”
 Why didn’t you fully live up to your own potential?”

-That’s all what really counts at the end of the day.
+That’s all that really counts at the end of the day.
 That is: have I lived up to my potential?
 Doing so is not possible though unless I discover my own truth, not my teacher’s or my ideal’s, but my own.
 The gift, the talent I am born with.
 And the courage to charter my own course requires self-belief and conviction, neither of which comes unless I’m at peace with myself and my decisions.

 I have also realized that to be at peace requires a degree of self-esteem.
 You must have a certain level of acceptance and love for yourself before you can be at peace with who, where, and what you are, figuratively and materially.
 And, it’s not possible to love or respect yourself unless you are at ease, unless you live with a sort of carefree abandon.

 Often when someone asks us who we are, our first response is to start narrating our CV, that I’m a graduate from such-and-such university or that I work for so-and-so or that I am the CEO etc. We rarely say what we stand for.
-We don’t usually say, I’m a kind person, a truthful or an honest person.
-Instead, we start telling what we do.
+We don’t usually say, I’m a kind person, a truthful or honest person.
+Instead, we start telling them what we do.